Read This First

 Prompt 3: What is reactance, and how can I avoid reactance in my own thinking?

-Avoiding the Threat to Freedom in Your Thinking needs a definition that can sort hard cases.
+Avoiding the Threat to Freedom in Your Thinking requires sharper edges before the distinction can guide judgment.

-The section turns on Avoiding the Threat to Freedom in Your Thinking and Avoiding Reactance in Your Thinking.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Avoiding the Threat to Freedom in Your Thinking and Avoiding Reactance in Your Thinking in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Avoiding the Threat to Freedom in Your Thinking distinct from Avoiding Reactance in Your Thinking.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Avoiding the Threat to Freedom in Your Thinking distinct from Avoiding Reactance in Your Thinking.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Recognize the importance of autonomy in your decision-making processes.
 Remind yourself that being open to new information or perspectives does not mean you are surrendering your freedom but rather exercising it by considering all available options.